UBC-MDS/DSCI_522_group_31/reports/report.md

 each page on the site.

-Among those features, there are some features that might be important to predict the target: ‘ProductRelated\_Duration,’ ‘BounceRates,’ ‘ExitRates,’ ‘PageValues,’ ‘Month,’ ‘TrafficType’ and ‘VisitorType.’
+Among those features, there are some features that might be important to predict the target: ‘ProductRelated\_Duration’, ‘BounceRates’, ‘ExitRates’, ‘PageValues’, ‘Month’, ‘TrafficType’ and ‘VisitorType’.

 ### Analysis